Selling products that contain hemp and weed are legal in France, along as the THC content is lower than 0.2%.

 Products containing CBD are becoming more and more popular in France.
 Some have criticized it, others have supported it.
 Mostly, public opinion is that these products containing CBD are just like those that have THC, with lower strengths.

 People who are against marijuana believe that CBD products will serve as a gateway drug that will have people craving for THC.
-On the other hand, people who support it are happy that they can now purchase high quality CBD that can be used therapeutically.
+On the other hand, people who support it are happy that they can now purchase high quality CBD.

 The CBD products sold by the CBD coffee shops in France are imported from nearby Switzerland.
 These shops sell these products for roughly 15 American dollars for every gram.